What is folklore?

-Generally, use of expressions of folklore for commercial purposes and/or for purposes outside the customary context, i.e. outside the normal usage of an expression of folklore, require permission of the NFB.
+Generally, the use of expressions of folklore for commercial purposes and/or for purposes outside the customary context, i.e. outside the normal usage of an expression of folklore, requires the permission of the NFB.
 For example, a Ghanaian artiste who uses Ghanaian proverbs in his song, will not request permission from the NFB since proverbs form a part of our language, and are employed in everyday conversation.
 However, on the other hand, a foreign artiste will require permission to use Ghanaian proverbs in his/her song since Ghanaian proverbs do not form part of his everyday language.
-Also, the use of an Adinkra symbol by a company in Ghana will require permission from the NFB since such purpose is to sell and make profit.
+Also, the use of an Adinkra symbol by a company in Ghana will require permission from the NFB since such purpose is to sell and make a profit.
 Permissions granted for unauthorised use come in the form of royalties and compensation paid to the NFB.

-Revenue from fees, compensation and royalties are to be used towards promotion of folklore which is also part of the national development of Ghana.
+Revenue from fees, compensation and royalties are to be used towards the promotion of folklore which is also part of the national development of Ghana.

 What can I do?

 - Contact the National Folklore Board about the use of folklore in your craft.

 - Partake in activities organised by the NFB

 - Join JBKlutse to facilitate the sensitisation of Ghanaian folklore by spreading the word.